sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ## Add an Office suite or Office download tile to Start

-`LayoutModification.xml` supports adding either the in-box installed Office suite to Start (Word, Excel, PowerPoint), or adding a "Download Office" tile to a specific location in Start (the bottom right of the second group).
+`LayoutModification.xml` supports adding either the in-box pre-installed Office suite to Start (Word, Excel, PowerPoint), or adding a "Download Office" tile to a specific location in Start (the bottom right of the second group).
 These two options are mutually exclusive; adding both is not supported.

-> [!Note]
-> Office must be pre-installed to the device to add the tiles to Start.

 If you want to append the Office Mobile Suite of tiles that point to the office mobile download, add the `<AppendOfficeSuite/>` tag to your `LayoutModification.xml` file.to your `LayoutModification.xml` file.
 This replaces "Get Office" with the pre-installed Universal apps.